-Former students who attended Mistassini Hostels have until September 2, 2013 to apply for the Common Experience Payment (CEP) and the Independent Assessment Process (IAP).
-As September 2, 2013 falls on a holiday, Service Canada will accept CEP applications from individuals who resided at the Mistassini Hostels until 11:59 pm, Pacific Time, on September 3, 2013.
-Those who may have already submitted an application do not need to reapply.
+Former students who attended Mistassini Hostels had until September 2, 2013 to apply for the Common Experience Payment (CEP) and the Independent Assessment Process (IAP).

 On March 27, 2013, Chief Justice Rolland of the Quebec Superior Court approved an Order allowing former students who resided at Mistassini Hostels to submit applications for the Common Experience Payment (CEP) and the Independent Assessment Process (IAP).

 Background: Independent Assessment Process

 The deadline for applying for the Independent Assessment Process was September 19, 2012.
 In accordance with the Indian Residential Schools Settlement Agreement, applications will not be accepted after this date.

 The Independent Assessment Process (IAP) is a claimant-centred, non-adversarial, out of court process for the resolution of claims of sexual abuse, serious physical abuse, and other wrongful acts suffered at Indian Residential Schools (IRS).

 The IAP is one element of the Indian Residential Schools Settlement Agreement, which is the largest class action settlement in Canadian history and aims to bring a fair and lasting resolution of the legacy of residential schools.
 The court-approved Settlement Agreement was negotiated by representatives from various Aboriginal organizations, including the Assembly of First Nations, church representatives, legal representatives for former students, and the Government of Canada.